wavefrontHQ/docs/pages/doc/wavefront_release_notes.md

     <td width="50%">
     You can use the public <a href="https://status.vmware-services.io/">VMware Cloud Services Status Page</a> to monitor your service for incidents and maintenance.
     <ol>
-    <li>For confidentiality reasons, we show the service status of each customer cluster by using a cluster alias name. <a href="service_status_page.html#find-your-cluster-alias-name">Find Your Cluster Alias Name</a>. </li>
+    <li>For confidentiality reasons, we show the service status of each customer cluster using a cluster alias name. <a href="service_status_page.html#find-your-cluster-alias-name">Find Your Cluster Alias Name</a>. </li>
     <li>Outages and other service-wide events are reported on the VMware Cloud Services status page. <a href="service_status_page.html#view-the-status-of-your-service">View the Status of Your Service</a>.</li>
     <li>You can subscribe to notifications for incidents and scheduled maintenance of your service. <a href="service_status_page.html#subscribe-for-status-updates">Subscribe for Status Updates</a>.</li>
     </ol>